pypeit/PypeIt/doc/spectrographs/lris.rst

 If processed correctly, PypeIt should now fully utilize its arsenal of slitmask processing tools to reduce and coadd spectra with the WCS information incorporated.

+..
+TODO: be specific about what you mean by "append the binary tables"

+..
+TODO: Does the above mean that LRIS should be included in lists of instruments that use mask design information.
+Most relevant places claim we can only do this for DEIMOS and MOSFIRE.